ndinh215/symfony-docker-example/README.md

 this will clone this repository and boot up fig.

     curl -L https://raw.githubusercontent.com/timglabisch/symfony-docker-example/master/symfony.sh > ~/symfony.sh && chmod +x ~/symfony.sh && ~/symfony.sh some_directory

+## Notices

+### Graylog
+Graylog will not persist any kind of configuration, i plan to change this later on.